msyamkumar/cs220-projects/spring20/p10/stage2.md

 <img src="imgs/2-25.PNG" width="400">

-#### Question 26: What is the relationship between infant-mortality and GDP per capita?
+#### Question 26: What is the relationship between GDP per capita and infant-mortality?

-Answer with a **scatter plot** with `infant-mortality` on the x-axis and `gdp-per-capita` on the y-axis.
+Answer with a **scatter plot** with `gdp-per-capita` on the x-axis and `infant-mortality` on the y-axis.

 **Expected output:**

 <img src="imgs/2-26.PNG" width="400">

-#### Question 27: What is the relationship between inverse of infant-mortality and GDP per capita?
+#### Question 27: What is the relationship between GDP per capita and inverse of infant-mortality?

-Answer with a **scatter plot** with `inverse infant-mortality` on the x-axis and `gdp-per-capita` on the y-axis.
+Answer with a **scatter plot** with `gdp-per-capita` on the x-axis and `inverse infant-mortality` on the y-axis.

 Hint: `inverse infant-mortality` is defined as `1 / infant-mortality`